-Return to work only when you feel ready to.
+Return to work only when you feel ready.
 These tips may help:

-- You are probably ready when are active around the house for 8 hours and still feel okay when you wake up the next morning.
+- You may be ready when you can be active around the house for 8 hours and still feel ok when you wake up the next morning.

 - You may want to start back part-time and on light duty at first.

-- Your doctor can write a letter to limit your work activities if you normally do heavy labor.
+- Your doctor can write a letter to limit your work activities if you do heavy labor.